Panchesco/wygwam.videodetector/README.md

 ##Installation

+In addition to adding this extension to ExpressionEngine, you'll need to download and add the CKEditor videodetector plugin.

+###CKEditor Plugin
 1. Download the CKEditor [Videodetector plugin](http://ckeditor.com/addon/videodetector).
 2. Create a ckeditor-plugins directory in /themes/user
-3. Unzip the plugin to /themes/user/ckeditor-plugins/videodetector.
+3. Unzip the CKEditor videodetector plugin to /themes/user/ckeditor-plugins/videodetector.

+###ExpressionEngine Add-on
-4. Download this EE extension to /system/user/addons/ and activate it in the Add-on manager.
+Download this EE extension to /system/user/addons/ and activate it in the Add-on manager.

 ## Configuration
 1. Navigate to Add-On Manager / Wygwam / Edit Configuration / MyWYGWAM